fabiante/gopop/README.md

 # gopop - Wrapper arround the Poppler CLI

-This is a wrapper around the Poppler CLI tools.
+This is a wrapper around the [Poppler CLI tools](https://poppler.freedesktop.org/).
 It is mostly a toy project to develop something open source.
 Feel free to contribute or use it but don't expect high availability support or maintenance (at least for the time being).

+The use case of this library is probably to integrate Poppler into a larger application.
+To archive wrapping Poppler commands, this library also implements the required parsing / util code which you can also you if you find any of it useful.

+## Versioning

+This project will not maintain a stable API until v1.0.0 is released.

 ## Why wrap the CLI?